jolapodolszanska/CapTrAD/README.md

-This work is part of paper **CapsFormer: A Hybrid Model for Alzheimer’s Disease Classification**.
+This work is part of paper **CapTrAD: A Hybrid Model for Alzheimer’s Disease Classification**.